abacus-gene/paml-tutorial/intro-mcmc/README.md

 ## Software requirements

 We are going to use the graphical interface `RStudio` to run the various code snippets written in `R` that you shall find in this tutorial.
-Before starting the tutorial, please follow the guidelines to install `R` and `RStudio` if you have not already installed them:
+Before getting started, please follow the guidelines to install `R` and `RStudio` if you have not already installed them:

 * `R`: please download `R` before `RStudio` to avoid any complications.
 To download `R`, and based on your OS, [please select either `Download R for Linux`, `Download R for macOS`, or `Download R for Windows` via this link](https://cran.r-project.org/); then follow the corresponding installation instructions for the latest stable version.